CatalogueOfLife/portal/articles/data/browse.md

 imageCaption: _Patiriella calcar_ (Lamarck, 1816) - [Photo CC By Donald Hobern](https://www.flickr.com/photos/dhobern/42551733071)
 ---

+# Browse the Catalogue of Life Checklist
+Use this tree to explore the full classification from the current version of the COL Checklist.
+The **Find taxon** field allows for direct access using any name known to COL.

 <div class="row" style="background: white; margin-top: 40px; margin-bottom: 60px">